-However, contaminated blood products with viral infections are not used for blood transfusion, they are not considered a risk for blood transfusion centers but identification of these contaminated blood unites is a problem for blood transfusion centers (1).
+However, contaminated blood products with viral infections are not used for blood transfusion, they are not considered a risk transfusion blood centers identification of these contaminated blood unites is a problem for blood transfusion centers (1).
 Accurate assessments of transfusion-transmitted disease should be performed for infectious bloods donate in the time period between the arrival time of disease and diagnosis.